 Cinch, sling, and go.
-Our trendy sling bag is the perfect way to pack necessities for summer adventures large and small.
+Our trendy sling bag is the perfect way to pack necessities for warm weather adventures large and small.
 There’s a drawcord top plus two exterior zippered pockets, so you’ll have plenty of room for all your adventuring supplies.
 A single broad strap at the center back makes it fast and easy to loop over your shoulder and super comfortable to carry.

 A free pattern download is included below for the bag’s base panel.
 We created a modified oval pattern that is straighter along one side.
 This side will be positioned against the back of the bag.
 Then, when the bag is slung into position, this flatter side of the base rests more comfortably against your back.
 There’s also a downloadable pattern to create a perfectly curved flap.